-of DNA made by Richard Wheeler.
+Image: Representation of a section of DNA made by Richard Wheeler. |

 There are many things about the universe we live in that are just right for life as we know it to exist.
 Not only are there parameters that must have values that lie in a very narrow range, but there are also “coincidences” of seemingly unrelated phenomena that are crucial.
 One example is why some of the elements critical for life happen to be among the more abundant ones in the universe.